MundoAndino Home : Andes Argentina Guide at MundoAndino

 This Latin American bird known as its chanting name:

-Carau-Carao-Limpkin (guarani-castilian-english) the name of the
+Carau-Carao-Limpkin (guarani-castilian-English) the name of the

-legend itself, by its scientific name, the Aramus Guarauna is mostly a
+legend itself, by its scientific name, the Aramus Guarauna is mostly a solitary creature and got wide extension

 External links

-[*][Aves de tu Zona, Tigre, Nordelta, Argentina] (Castilian)
+Aves de tu Zona, Tigre, Nordelta, Argentina

-[*][C.I.L.
-Centro de Investigaciones Linguisticas] (Castilian)
+C.I.L.
+Centro de Investigaciones Linguisticas

 Need more information for your travel research or homework?